gardenjs/gardenjs/README.md

 * [feature] Screenshot test: settings.
 * [feature] switch from md to mdx.
 * [task] Integrate Svelte A11y features.
-* [bug] Prevent horizontal drag bar from slipping out of view when moving down.
 * [task] Improve Garden for smaller displays:
   * Sidebarnav is closed by default on narrow display devices.
   * ...